 What is Intermittent Fasting?

 Intermittent fasting (IF) is defined as an eating pattern where you cycle between periods of eating and fasting during the same day.
 Some people choose to embrace the intermittent style of fasting into their daily life for a prolonged period.
-There are several methods of intermittent fasting that have been developed.
+There are several methods of intermittent fasting currently recommended.
 Personally, I prefer the 16/8 method.
 Choosing this method of intermittent fasting can actually be as simple as not eating anything after 7:00 PM, and skipping breakfast with your first meal of the day around 11:00 AM.
-For some women, it is recommended that they only fast 14-15 hours, since they seem to do better with slightly shorter fasts.
+For some women, fasting for 14-15 hours is best, since they seem to do better with slightly shorter fasts.
 During the fasting period you can drink purified water (highly recommended), organic coffee, herbal teas and other non-caloric beverages (no sugar or artificial sweeteners), which can help reduce hunger levels.
 Making sure you are consuming enough healthy fats during your eating window will greatly help you feel less hungry.
 The most important part for women is to understand that when doing intermittent fasting, it’s extremely important to eat healthy nutrient-dense food during your eating window.

 Intermittent fasting won’t work nearly as well if you eat lots of junk food or excessive amounts of calories.